ethersign/ethersign/README.md

 ## Sample Use case
-A client named "ETHan" owns a Cryptopunk icon and wants to use it as their avatar on Github.com.
-This cryptopunk is owned by Public Key 0xacbFBdc72626c2264a72a352733ae58244ee3BEf.
+A client named "ETHan" owns a Cryptopunk icon and wants to use it as his avatar on Github.com.
+This cryptopunk is stored at Public Key 0xacbFBdc72626c2264a72a352733ae58244ee3BEf.

-1. The user fills out a form on Github stating that his public key is 0xacbFBdc72626c2264a72a352733ae58244ee3BEf.
+1. TETHan fills out a form on Github stating that his public key is 0xacbFBdc72626c2264a72a352733ae58244ee3BEf.

-2. Github generates a Cryptographic Challenge with Ethersign using the message 'test' which results in the following which is shown to ETHan.
+2. Github doesn't believe him so it generates a Cryptographic Challenge with Ethersign using the message 'test' which results in the following which is shown to ETHan.

 Cryptographic Challenge: